alfonmga/hodlbitcoin.vercel.app/README.md

 - Chart.js
 - date-fns
 - Binance API
-- GitHub Actions (Every day at 00:00 UTC a GitHub action is run to fetch the Bitcoin price and insert it into the SQLite database)
+- GitHub Actions (Every day at 00:00 UTC a GitHub Action is run to fetch the Bitcoin price and insert it into the SQLite database)